 FOR MARION COUNTY, OREGON

-This matter came before the Marion County Board of Commissioners at a public meeting on January 29, 1997, to consider establishing transportation system development charges within the unincorporated urban growth boundary area of the City of Woodburn; and
+This matter came before the Marion County Board of Commissioners at a public meeting on November 25, 1998, to consider establishing parks and recreation system development charges within the unincorporated areas of Marion County; and

-WHEREAS, ORS 223.297 through 223.314 authorize governmental units to establish transportation system development charges; and
+WHEREAS, ORS Chapter 223 authorizes governmental units to establish parks system development charges; and

-WHEREAS, the Board of Commissioners has determined that it is in the public interest to provide transportation and storm water capital facilities through the use of system development charges; now, therefore,
+WHEREAS, the Board of County Commissioners has determined that it is in the public interest to provide for parks facilities through the use of system development charges; and

 BE IT RESOLVED as follows:

 This resolution adopts the report entitled “Parks and Recreation Systems Development Charges Methodology Report” by Don Ganer & Associates dated October 23, 1998, and authorizes the collection of parks and recreation system development charges in the unincorporated areas of the County.

 (A) “Applicant” shall mean the owner or other person who applies for a building or development permit within the boundaries of the unincorporated area of Marion County.